 Kenneth Sidney AYRES

 Kenneth Ayres, known as Ken, was born on 23 November 1914 in Cold Harbour, at the far southern end of the Abingdon Road, Oxford.
 This area was still in Berkshire at the time.
 Ken’s parents were Frank and Elsie Ayres, who later ran the Farriers Arms pub.
 Frank came originally from Stadhampton, a village seven miles south-east of Oxford, but Elsie had been born and brought up in the pub.
-Her father Alfred was a butcher as well as the licensee of the Farriers Arms, and had his shop on the other side of the road, slightly further west.
+Her father Alfred Revell was a butcher as well as the licensee of the Farriers Arms, and had his shop on the other side of the road, slightly further west.
 Elsie’s mother Annie probably ran the pub whilst Alfred attended to his butchery business; by 1911, when she was sixteen, Elsie was working behind the bar.

 Elsie and Frank married in May 1913 at St Laurence’s Church in South Hinksey, their first child Nellie having been born about six months earlier (and her birth registered in Wandsworth, London).
 Their next child Kenneth was born in November 1914, followed by Gordon in May 1920.